-There are a lot of ways to think about equity, medications and a lot of ways to think about achievement.
-In ed reform world, site the most common is what we call the achievement gap: the quantifiable difference in test performance between poor and middle class kids.
-This concept has done a lot of good in highlighting inequities in our school systems, seek and creating a sense of urgency for change.
+There are a lot of ways to think about equity, and a lot of ways to think about achievement.
+In ed reform world, the most common is what we call the achievement gap: the quantifiable difference in test performance between poor and middle class kids.
+This concept has done a lot of good in highlighting inequities in our school systems, and creating a sense of urgency for change.
 But from a learning standpoint, this narrow understanding of equity has been terrible.

 There are two reasons for this.
 First, schools (and school systems) focused narrowly on the achievement gap end up devoting most of their time, energy and resources to things that bring up test scores.
 It’s not that literacy and numeracy don’t matter (though on the math side much of we force kids to learn isn’t really numeracy).
 It’s that other things matter just as much, if not more.
 A narrow focus on the achievement gap pushes all of those things to the margins.

 Second, if you’re mostly focused on getting a specific body of knowledge into kids’ heads, you organize a school that seeks to minimize or eliminate anything that gets in the way of that work.
 You create systems that reward compliant behavior, because it keeps everyone on task.
 It’s efficient.
 But kids don’t own their behavior in these systems.
 When young people leave school, they have to make their own decisions.
 Learning to be independent and responsible is just as important as learning to base claims on evidence.
 But somehow we’ve decided that we need to sacrifice the former in service of the latter.